 to find resources for more information on earlier mechanical and electro-

-mechanical adding machines/calculators, and on later handheld electronic
+mechanical adding machines/calculators, and on later desktop or handheld

-The general rule of thumb is if the device cannot automatically
+The general rule of thumb is if the device cannot fully automatically

-multiply and divide, the museum doesn't have the resources to add such equipment to the
+multiply and divide, the museum doesn't have the resources to make it a part

-- None of the calculators or other items in the museum are for sale (except
+The calculators and related items in the museum are not for sale, except

-for any old calculator for sale, check the World Wide Web auction websites
+for an old calculator for sale, check the Web auction websites